jamesggraf/jenkins-job-builder/README.rst

 README
 ======
 NOTE: This is a modified version of the Jenkins Job Builder.
-It adds two pull requests that add folder support that have yet to be merged into the project's release branches.
+It DISABLES SSL verification and it adds two pull requests that add folder support that have yet to be merged into the project's release branches.

 Folder Creation PR: https://review.openstack.org/#/c/189697/